joldenb/wdi-orientation/README.md

 better code.
 The consultants will also have a 1-1 with each developer where we go through the rubic and celebrate your progress in the rubic and help work through any issues.

-If you want to run fast run alone, if you want to run long run together.
-Keynan proverb.
+"If you want to run fast run alone, if you want to run long run together." - Keynan proverb.

 ## WeWork
 Please use the standard WeWork Wifi password ************

-Parking is
+Parking is SO COOL, WOO HOO PARKING!!

 ** Setup your Mac Development Tools(15 mins)